Generalizable Humanoid Manipulation with 3D Diffusion Policies: Introduction

 \section{Introduction}

-Humanoid robots capable of performing diverse tasks in unstructured environments have long been a significant goal in the robotics community.
-Recently, there has been substantial progress in the development of humanoid robot hardware~\cite{BD_Atlas, Tesla_Optimus, Figure01, Unitree_H1, Fourier_GR1}.
-Simultaneously, visual imitation learning methods for controlling these robots have gained popularity, enabling them to autonomously execute complex skills~\cite{fu2024humanplus, he2024h2o, he2024omnih2o, cheng2024opentv, ding2024bunnyvisionpro, yang2024ace}.
-However, most of these autonomous manipulation skills are still largely confined to a specific scenario~\cite{he2024omnih2o,he2024h2o,fu2024humanplus,cheng2024opentv, ding2024bunnyvisionpro, yang2024ace}, mainly due to the restricted generalization capabilities of visual imitation learning approaches~\cite{chi2023diffusion_policy,zhao2023aloha,fu2024mobile_aloha,brohan2022rt1,brohan2023rt2}.
+Robots capable of performing diverse tasks in unstructured environments have long been a significant goal in the robotics community, with the development of intelligent humanoid robots representing one promising pathway.
+Recently, substantial progress has been made in developing humanoid robot hardware~\cite{BD_Atlas, Tesla_Optimus, Figure01, Unitree_H1, Fourier_GR1} as well as teleoperation and learning systems for these robots~\cite{cheng2024opentv, yang2024ace, fu2024humanplus, he2024h2o, he2024omnih2o}.
+However, due to the limited generalization capabilities of the employed learning methods~\cite{chi2023diffusion_policy, zhao2023aloha, fu2024mobile_aloha, brohan2022rt1, brohan2023rt2} and the high cost of acquiring humanoid robot data from diverse scenes, these autonomous humanoid manipulation skills are all confined to their training scenarios and hard to generalize to new scenes~\cite{he2024omnih2o, he2024h2o, fu2024humanplus, cheng2024opentv, ding2024bunnyvisionpro, yang2024ace,shaw2024bimanual,lin2024hato}, as shown in Table~\ref{tab:teleop_comparison}.

-Recent advances in 3D visuomotor policies have shown great potential to generalize the learned skills to more complex and diverse scenarios~\cite{Ze2024DP3, 3d_diffuser_actor, grotz2024peract2, shridhar2023peract, Ze2023GNFactor}.
-Among these, the 3D Diffusion Policy (DP3, \cite{Ze2024DP3}) is effective in a variety of simulated and real-world tasks across different embodiments.
-These include deformable object manipulation with a dexterous hand~\cite{Ze2024DP3} or a mobile arm~\cite{yang2024equibot}, long-horizon bi-manual manipulation~\cite{ding2024bunnyvisionpro}, and loco-manipulation with a quadrupedal robot~\cite{he2024learning}.
-Despite DP3's generalizability, its applications have been restricted to tasks performed using a third-person view with a calibrated fixed camera, largely due to the need for accurate camera calibration and point-cloud segmentation, both of which are inherent challenges in 3D visuomotor policies.
+In this work, we aim to develop \textit{a real-world humanoid robot learning system that can learn generalizable humanoid manipulation skills by 3D visuomotor policies}.
+An overview of our system is in Figure~\ref{fig:system}.

-In this work, we aim to develop generalizable humanoid robotic manipulation skills using 3D visuomotor policies.
-To address the limitations of existing 3D visuomotor policies for humanoid robots, we propose the \textbf{Improved 3D Diffusion Policy (iDP3)}, a novel 3D imitation learning method that leverages egocentric 3D representations in the camera frame, eliminating the need for camera calibration and point cloud segmentation.
-Additionally, we introduce several modifications to improve the effectiveness of iDP3 significantly.
+First, we design a humanoid robot learning platform, where a 29-DoF full-sized humanoid robot is fixed on a moveable and height-adjustable cart.
+This platform can stabilize humanoid robots even when the waist is leaning forward, so that we can safely utilize the waist DoF of humanoid robots.
+Besides, the robot head is attached with a 3D LiDAR sensor for generalizable policy learning.